When someone mentions retirement, one of the first things that come to mind for many is relaxation.

 Board games are a great way to spend your time, and they provide various benefits, including improved memory retention and even increased grey matter volume.

 For example, board games like Scrabble help with working memory as well as visual processing.
+Other games like Yahtzee improve your strategic thinking.
 Maybe you’d prefer trivia games to flaunt your knowledge or more competitive games like Qwirkle that combine pattern recognition with basic math skills.

 #3.
 Sudoku and crosswords

-It only requires a pen and paper to get started, and once mastered, there are many hours of satisfying gameplay ahead.
+It only requires a pen and paper to get started (or a computer and internet connection), and once mastered, there are many hours of satisfying gameplay ahead.

 Not to mention the benefits — according to a recent study on cognitive function, by engaging in these games regularly over 50 years old can maintain a better mental function.